Music television: Digital era (2000–present)

 In the early 2000s with the rise of digital technologies the music industry as well as the network industry sought to elevate their platform into the digital era after the decline of cable network ratings.
-Network television started to broadcast reality television shows that were related but not focused on industry musical acts such as MTV's Cribs, American Idol (US version of Fuller's "Pop Idol"), and NBC's America's Got Talent which drew larger audiences than music videos.
-Certain television networks also sought to develop and broadcast their own award shows such as the Teen Choice Awards (Fox, the MTV Video Music Awards, and the American Music Awards (ABC until 2023).
+Network television started to broadcast reality television shows that were related, not focusing on the business music acts such as MTV's Cribs, American Idol (US version of Fuller's "Pop Idol"), and NBC's America's Got Talent which drew larger audiences than music videos.
+Certain television networks also sought to develop and broadcast their own award shows such as the Teen Choice Awards (Fox until 2019), the MTV Video Music Awards, and the American Music Awards (ABC until 2023).

-The 2010s came the appeal of providing more dynamic and fast content such as YouTube channels to premiere music videos and social media accounts with the purpose of staying relevant and continuing to distribute content to the teen/college-aged demographic.
+In the 2010s, MTV began providing more dynamic and fast content such as YouTube channels to premiere music videos and social media accounts with the purpose of distributing content to the teen/college-aged demographic.
 The YouTube streaming platform is now the main source for audiences to consume music video premieres and relevant content.
 However, MTV remains airing all of reality content as well as award shows.

+On Wednesday December 31, 2025, All of MTV's music stations ceased to broadcast in the UK.
+At 05:58 on the main 'MTV Music' channel the last music video played was "Video Killed the Radio Star" by 'The Buggles', the very same video that was the first video aired in 1981.
+It had a strapline that explained the signing off, and ended with "Thanks for being a part of it".
+It then faded to the MTV logo.